www.RogerWendell.com

 Low Power Long Distance Record:

-According to Rich Arland, K7YHA (Now K7SZ), in World Radio Magazine (February 1990, Year 19, Issue 8, pp. 46-47) the long-distance low power record is held by KL7YU and W7BVV using one MicroWatt over a 1,650 mile Ten Meter path between Alaska and Oregon in 1970.
-This is the equivalent of 1.6 BILLION Miles per Watt!!
+According to Rich Arland, K7YHA (Now K7SZ), in World Radio Magazine (February 1990, Year 19, Issue 8, pp. 46-47) the long-distance low power record is held by KL7YU and W7BVV using one microwatt over a 1,650 mile Ten Meter path between Alaska and Oregon in 1970.
+This is the equivalent of 1.6 BILLION Miles per watt!!

 It's interesting to note that NASA's deep space missions typically achieve miles-per-watt ratings of over 500 million miles.
 One example was the 8-watt signal from Pioneer 10*.
 At a power level equal to that of a night light, the craft's signal traveled 11 billion km (6.8 billion miles) to Earth for a rating of 850 million miles per watt, or about half the KL7YU/W7BVV record...